radiance-org/panlib/README.md

-general routines for copying, linking and unlinking image subareas, resampling, colorspace conversion, histogram computation and matching, weighted averaging, blurring, image pyramids for fast resampling, general filtering and convolution, warping, rotation, image blending, limited alpha map manipulation, white-balancing, bilaterial filtering and denoising, and blending panorma subimages.
+general routines for copying, linking and unlinking image subareas, resampling, colorspace conversion, histogram computation and matching, weighted averaging, blurring, image pyramids for fast resampling, general filtering and convolution, warping, rotation, dilation and erosion, alpha map manipulation, image blending, white-balancing, bilaterial filtering and denoising, and blending panormas.

 The C++ interface prototypes are spread between "panimage.h" which describes the basic image class, and specialty classes and APIs for various operations supported.